STOR-i Leadership Team

 The Leadership team consisting of a Chair, Director, Co-Director and Administrator meet monthly.
 The roles of these posts are:

-Prof Kevin Glazebrook as Chair is responsible for chairing meetings of the Leadership Team, the Executive Committee and the External Advisory Board.
+Professor Kevin Glazebrook as Chair is responsible for chairing meetings of the Leadership Team, the Executive Committee and the External Advisory Board.
 He works to ensure that STOR-i’s activities are properly integrated with other key EPSRC initiatives (LANCS, NATCOR, APTS) and is key to building these relationships.

-Prof Jonathan Tawn as Director is responsible for overall day-to-day management of STOR-i.
+Professor Jonathan Tawn as Director is responsible for overall day-to-day management of STOR-i.
 He is line manager of the CDT administrative and support staff and course director and tutor.
 He has regular liaison with the students studying in STOR-i.
 To enable the sharing of best practice, the Director regularly liaises with EPSRC and his peers in other CDTs

-Prof Idris Eckley as Co-Director is responsible for the industrial partnership programme and recruitment activities.
+Professor Idris Eckley as Co-Director is responsible for the industrial partnership programme and recruitment activities.
 The partnership with industry is core to STOR-i's mission and currently involves over 30 companies and 20 PhD students developing research, which is inspired by industrial challenge.
 Organisations contribute in a variety of ways to the training aspects of STOR-i including problem solving days, guest lectures and leadership talks.

 Kim Wilson as Administrator is responsible for the overall day-to-day administration of STOR-i working under the line management of STOR-i’s Director.
 The broad areas of responsibility are in the coordination of STOR-i’s management governance, MRes and PhD programmes and associated quality assurance, its finance and the pastoral support of STOR-i students.